CheyenneRomero17/Final-Project-ADC/README.md

 These data sets were specially build to do this project, that is why the "nationalities" data set was created in this particular way.

-On the other hand, there is a GRAMMY.R script where all the code used to charge and analyse the data provided along with a Kaggle data set (Billboard 'The Hot 100' Songs by Dhruvil Dave.
-Can be find following this link: https://www.kaggle.com/dhruvildave/billboard-the-hot-100-songs)
+On the other hand, there is a GRAMMY.R script with all the code used to upload and analyse the data provided along with a Kaggle data set (Billboard 'The Hot 100' Songs by Dhruvil Dave.
+Can be found following this link: https://www.kaggle.com/dhruvildave/billboard-the-hot-100-songs)